CarolinaYo/code-quiz-cy/README.md

 * Usert must click the Start Quiz button to proceed. ![window start page](/Assets/startPage.PNG)

 ### 2. Quiz quesions and multiple choice option will be presented.
-User can click on multiple choice option to select an asnwer.
+User can click on multiple choice option to select an answer.
 * ![window start page](/Assets/quizPage.PNG)

 * Correct answer will be presented with a "Correct" message.